The TL;DR

 When Agent Builder connects with MCP360, the two systems fill each other’s gaps.
 Agent Builder gives structure and reasoning; MCP360 gives real-world access.
 They work together to make AI workflows that are reliable, adaptable, and easier to grow.
 Let’s look at the most important things that Agent Builder can do to help AI agents.

-- No more breaking APIs or repeating integrations: Normally, every tool needs its own integration, and they break when APIs change.
+- No more breaking APIs or repeating integrations: Normally, every tool needs its own integration, and it breaks when APIs change.
 MCP360 manages all tools under one gateway.
 This ensures Agent Builder workflows stay working.
 They function even if services update or change behind the scenes.

 - You can build complex processes without a complex setup: MCP360 handles all tool connections, while Agent Builder handles the logic.
 This lets you create multi-step workflows for researching, analysing, generating, and publishing without building separate systems for each part.